kentjx/8-Week-SQL-Challenge/Case-Study #1 - Danny-Diner/Danny-Diner.md

 -----Bonus Question------

---The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.
+The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.
---Recreate the following table output using the available data -> (with member (Y/N))
+Recreate the following table output using the available data -> (with member (Y/N))

 ```sql
 SELECT s.customer_id, s.order_date, m.product_name, m.price,